We will open for Police Officer applications in Spring 2022.

 You must be a British citizen, an EC/EEA national or a Commonwealth citizen or foreign national with no restrictions on your stay in the United Kingdom.

-You will need a minimum of five years continuous residential history in the UK for you to meet vetting requirements.
+You will need a minimum of three years continuous residential history in the UK for you to meet vetting requirements.

 Foreign nationals and UK citizens who may have lived abroad for a period within the last five years may have their vetting clearance delayed, due to additional security checks.

 A number of crimes will mean a definite or likely rejection of your application, including anyone who has received a formal caution in the last five years, committed a violent crime or public order offence.
 If you are at all unsure, get in contact and ask.

 Tattoos are very common; all tattoos that are reviewed to check appropriateness.
 Images that are grotesque, violent, have a strong religious or political connection or would undermine the dignity and authority of your role would not be acceptable.

 Applicants will have their financial status checked.
 These checks are carried out because police officers have access to privileged information, which may make them vulnerable to corruption.
 Applicants with who have had County Court judgements or may be on a Debt recovery plan will be assessed on a case by case basis.
 If you have any concerns please ask before applying for more information.

 To ensure you are fit enough for the role, you will undertake a fitness test.
 We are looking for no more than the minimum standard needed to enable you to work effectively as a police officer.
 You will be given help to improve your fitness and if you prepare yourself properly, there is no reason for you to fail.